SystemsApproach/private5g/software/start.rst

 -----------------------

 The first stage of Aether OnRamp provides a good way to get started.
-It brings up a one-node Kubernetes cluster, deploys all of the Aether subsystems on that cluster, and runs an emulated workload (ICMP packets) against those subsystems.
+It brings up a one-node Kubernetes cluster, deploys SD-Core and the Aether Management Platform (AMP) on that cluster, and runs an emulated workload (ICMP packets) against those subsystems.
 It assumes a low-end server that meets the following requirements:

 * Haswell CPU (or newer), with at least 4 CPUs and 12GB RAM.
 * Clean install of Ubuntu 18.04, 20.04, or 22.04, with 4.15 (or later) kernel.